Leaf Litter 101: The Complete Bioactive Guide for Terrariums

 • Dried (and sometimes sterilized) – Most packaged leaf litter is already dry – which will reduce the risk of moisture-loving pests – but not all leaf litter on the market is pre-sterilized.
 For extra peace of mind, you can do it by baking it in the oven (more on this later).

-Next up, we’re going to look at the typical use cases for leaf litter and how to choose the right leaves for the right terrarium inhabitants.
+Next, we’ll examine the typical uses of leaf litter and how to choose the right leaves for the right terrarium inhabitants.

 Types of Leaf Litter (& Their Uses)